 Gravy Directions

-- Continue cooking on medium heat until the desired consistency is reached.
+- Once all the stock is added, bring to a simmer on medium heat, and continue cooking until the desired consistency is reached.
 Note it will continue to thicken as it cools so aim for more runny than thick.

 Comments